 Some people use handwritten notes.
 Others use crystals.
 Whatever your sentimental object is, having a tangible sentimental object can make things feel a little less overwhelming.
 Just pull it out and hold onto it when you start feeling anxious.

-And if you’re having a hard time thinking far into the future, find some perspective by turning on a movie that’s set in the past or in the future.
+Viewing anxiety through the lens of time can be helpful for some, as it offers a reminder that situations and feelings are often temporary and that circumstances can change.
+If you’re having a hard time thinking far into the future, find some perspective by turning on a movie that’s set in the past or the future.
 These films offer a refreshing contrast, and watching one can open you up to a window to the past or future.

 14. Make sense of your space.